yandex-cloud/docs/en/billing/concepts/individual-bill.md

 The payment receipt amount is equal to the amount debited from the bank card linked to your account.

-The total debited amount depends on whether you have used your [grant](../concepts/bonus-account.md) {% if product == "yandex-cloud" %}and topped up your [personal account](../concepts/personal-account.md#balance) {% endif %}during the reporting period.
+The total debited amount depends on whether you have used your [grant](../concepts/bonus-account.md) {% if product == "yandex-cloud" %}and topped up your [personal account balance](../concepts/personal-account.md#balance) {% endif %}during the reporting period.

 {% if product == "yandex-cloud" %}

-The amount charged is calculated using the formula:
+The write-off amount is calculated using the formula:
 <br/> ![image](../../_assets/billing/formula.png)

 {% list tabs %}